itsmereal/svgomg-plus/README.md

 # SVGOMG Plus

-An enhanced fork of [SVGOMG](https://github.com/jakearchibald/svgomg) with additional transform, resize, and bulk processing features.
+An enhanced fork of [SVGOMG](https://github.com/jakearchibald/svgomg) — the missing GUI for [SVGO](https://github.com/svg/svgo).
+Optimize multiple SVG files at once, resize and scale with precision, remove whitespace around content, and prevent ID conflicts when embedding SVGs.
+All with real-time preview and one-click ZIP download.

 **[Try it live](https://svgomg.wolfdevs.com/)**